Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: SLOPE trade-off and upper bound

 \end{lemma}

 \begin{proof}[Proof of \Cref{lem:A2}] The analogous result for when $\widehat{\bet}$ is a Lasso solution is proven rigorously in \cite{bogdan2013supplementary}.
 Here we adapt their proof for SLOPE.
-The high level idea for the proof of \eqref{eq:Vlam} and \eqref{eq:Tlam} is to construct two series of pseudo-Lipschitz continuous functions where $Q(x)=\max\{1-|x|,0\}$, that approach $\varphi_V, \varphi_T$ as $h\to 0^+$.
-Hence, one can then argue
+The high level idea for the proof of \eqref{eq:Vlam} and \eqref{eq:Tlam} is to construct two series of pseudo-Lipschitz continuous functions that approach $\varphi_{V,\GAM}, \varphi_{T,\GAM}$ as $h\to 0^+$.
+Here $Q_h(y)=\max\{1-|y/h|,0\}$ and